ivan-kopylove/java-incubator/readme.md

 Package-priavte approach is applied project-wide.

 The examples intentionally violate DRY principle in the sake to make every example self-sufficient.
-No class sharing.
+No class reuse.
 No public classes.